Historic Great Salt Lake Levels & Colorado River Water Scarcity (& How They Lie to You)

 How They Lie to You

 Recently the New York Times did an article on the Great Salt Lake, titled “The Great Salt Lake Is Drying.
 Can Utah Save It?”
-In this piece of propaganda disguised as a scientifically based article, they showed a chart of “historic levels of the Great Salt Lake”, which misleadingly started in 1980’s at the lakes historic high stand and ended in the present levels.
-The chart, much like the article purposefully left off any mention of how lake levels just a few decades prior to the 1980’s were just as low as those today.
-Misleading uninformed readers into thinking climate change had caused some sort of unprecedented crisis.
-I was informed of this article by several worried readers, who bought the propaganda and wondered what was to be done?
-As a start, I want to share the following information to decisions can be based on a balanced view of the past instead of propaganda.
+In this piece of propaganda disguised as a scientifically based article, they showed a chart of “historic levels of the Great Salt Lake”, which misleadingly started in 1980’s at the lakes historic high-stand and ended in the present levels.
+The chart, much like the article, purposefully left off any mention of how lake’s levels just a few decades prior to the 1980’s were just as low as those today.
+It, like much of the media propaganda lately, misleads uninformed readers into thinking climate-change had caused some sort of unprecedented crisis.
+The same type of dishonest tactics are also often used to promote a false narrative of Colorado River scarcity which obfuscate the true problem of over-allocation and special interest propaganda.
+(Mostly from international privatized irrigation conglomerates in California & Arizona, spreading disinformation under shell companies cloaked as environmental groups).

 The Great Salt Lake, located in the northern part of the U.S. state of Utah, is the largest saltwater lake in the Western Hemisphere and the eighth-largest terminal lake in the world.
 As a terminal lake, it has no outlet; water leaves only through evaporation, leaving behind concentrated minerals and salts.
 It is a remnant of the prehistoric Lake Bonneville, which at its peak covered roughly 20,000 square miles of western Utah and reached depths of 1,000 feet.